Rednasho/sentinel-corps-public/privacy-policy-bot.md

-# Privacy Policy – Sentinel Corps Sync Bot
+# Privacy Policy – Sentinel Corps Sync

 ## 1) What data is being collected?
 - When using the Sentinel Corps Sync Bot, the following data is collected: